How to Make an Art Portfolio for College: Top Tips and Expert Advice for Art School Applicants

 Technical skill and consistency

-A variety of media, subject matter, and personal themes
+Variety of media, subject matter and personal themes

 Want deeper insight?
 Read What Admissions Officers Really Look For in Art Portfolios